n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ## Create a cluster

 From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.
 Make sure you select the "Standard" cluster option, n8n doesn't work with an "Autopilot" cluster.
+You can leave the cluster configuration on defaults unless there's anything specifically you need to change, such as location.

 ## Set Kubectl context